Trusted WordPress tutorials, when you need them most.

 You have now moved all of your customizations to the child theme.
 In the future, you will be able to update the parent theme without needing to go through these steps again.

 We hope this article helped you update your WordPress theme without losing customization.
 If you come across any issues, then check out our guide on the most common WordPress errors and how to fix them.
-You may also want to check out our list of must have WordPress plugins to grow your website.
+You may also want to check out our list of best theme builders for WordPress websites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.